 The first fund established at the Community Foundation was for the Allegheny River Valley Trail – a fund that remains active today and supports maintenance of the completed 5.6- mile multi-use recreational trail that traverses Allegany and Olean.
 One of the early visionary leaders, Joe Higgins, was also a driving force for the trail project.
 He saw the advantages of a community foundation early on.

-Soon several other community leaders would join the board – including Ward “Skip” Wilday, Mike Kasperski and Doug Price – all of whom are current board members (2014) and Executive Committee members with Mr. Kasperski serving as treasurer and Mr. Price as secretary.
+Soon several other community leaders would join the board – including Ward “Skip” Wilday, Mike Kasperski and Doug Price – all of whom served the board until at least 2016 and as executive committee members as well.

 It soon became apparent the Foundation needed an executive leader staffing the office on a daily basis and in 1996 Carol Stitt was tapped to be the Foundation’s first executive director – initially a part-time, unpaid position.
-Mrs. Stitt researched best practices by visiting other community foundations, formalized Foundation operations, promoted the Foundation to prospective donors and nonprofit organizations, helped establish numerous funds, and implemented the Foundation’s donor/grantmaking software system.
+Mrs. Stitt researched best practices by visiting other community foundations, formalized Foundation operations, promoted the Foundation to prospective donors and nonprofit organizations, helped establish numerous funds and implemented the Foundation’s donor/grantmaking software system.
 She retired as the first paid executive director nine years later, but shortly after was elected to the board of directors.
-In 2007 she became board president, a position she continues to hold today (2014).
+In 2007 she became board president, a position she held until 2014.

 Throughout its organizational life CRCF has partnered with Greater Olean Inc. – now known as the Greater Olean Area Chamber of Commerce – through a shared services agreement which provided infrastructure support as well as office space.